 A TFCA is a cross-border region.
 The conservation status of the areas within a TFCA ranges from national parks, private game reserves and communal natural resource management areas to hunting-concession areas.
 Although fences, highways, railway lines or other barriers separate the constituent areas, they are managed jointly for the long-term sustainable use of natural resources.

-Unlike in transfrontier parks, free movement of animals between the components of a TFCA is not always possible.
-TFCAs facilitate and promote regional peace, cooperation and socio-economic development.
+Unlike in transfrontier parks, free movement of animals between and promote regional peace, cooperation and socio-economic development.